frederickk/folio.js/README.md

 Folio Template & Framework
 -------------

+* Paper.js
-The Folio template takes advantage of injecting Paper.js directly into the DOM http://Paper.js.org/tutorials/getting-started/using-javascript-directly/.
+The Folio template takes advantage of [injecting Paper.js directly into the DOM](http://Paper.js.org/tutorials/getting-started/using-javascript-directly/).
 This enables the possibility of sharing JavaScript variables created in the HTML directly with Paper.js and visa versa.

 Within `/FolioTemplate` are a number of files to be found `/FolioTemplate.html` (and `/FolioWebappTemplate.html`).
 In addition to the HTML files is a script template file `/scripts/scripts/FolioTemplate.js` This includes all of the chain of operations methods `Setup()`, `Update()`, and `Draw()` as well as hooks for Mouse and Keyboard interactions.

-The template makes getting Paper.js up and running quicker.
+The template makes getting [Paper.js](http://paperjs.org/) up and running quicker.
 When using the template and/or renaming it be sure to uppdate all corresponding filenames.

 I recommend a file structure as such: